Witham Hall School

-Witham Hall is an independent boarding and day school situated in Witham on the Hill, Lincolnshire, England.
+Witham Hall School is a coeducational independent boarding and day preparatory school in Witham on the Hill, Lincolnshire, England.

-The hall
+The house

+Witham Hall is a Georgian manor house, that is set in 15 acres of grounds, that was built as a private residence in 1752 by The Rev. Woolsey Johnson (who was a descendant of Robert Johnson, Archdeacon of Leicester, who was the founder of Uppingham School and Oakham School, for both of which Witham Hall School remains a preparatory school).
+The coat-of-arms of the school is that of Robert Johnson, Archdeacon of Leicester, to whom they were granted in 1594, by Robert Cook, Clarenceux King of Arms.
+The motto of the school's coat-of-arms is Qui vit content tient assez, which is the Norman French for He who lives happily has enough.

+The family of Robert Johnson, Archdeacon of Leicester, had resided in the adjacent village of Witham-on-the-Hill, and Witham Hall was inherited by his descendant Lieutenant-General William Augustus Johnson MP.

-The house is described by Nikolaus Pevsner in Buildings of England.
-The core of the house, consisting of five bays between the east front and the west front, dates from 1752 to 1756, although its style, especially its moulded window surrounds, is characteristic of the earlier 18th century.
+The house is described by renowned architectural historian Nikolaus Pevsner in his Buildings of England.
+The core of the house, consisting of five bays between the east front and the west front, dates from 1752 to 1756, although its style, especially its moulded window surrounds, is characteristic of the earlier 18th century (which has led some observers to miscategorise it as a Queen Anne period building).
 No features from the Georgian period remain inside.

 The exterior was redeveloped, between 1903 and 1905, by Andrew Noble Prentice, who created an H-shaped plan for the house and added a range on the east side.
 Along the drive, stretching from the west side of the house to the main entrance, is a sequence of three pseudo-Jacobean arches, dating from 1876, 1830, and 1906, respectively.
 The hall and its arches are Grade II listed buildings.

-The stable block was converted to a music school in 1979 by Rex Critchlow.
-There are currently five stables for music lessons ranging from drums to cello, the students play a variety of different instruments.
+The gardens were designed by the renowned garden-designer Thomas Hayton Mawson.
+They constitute an arboretum of rare trees, including pillar oaks, Cedars of Lebanon, and Californian Redwoods.
+Mawson added the current stables and ice-house and a formal rose-garden behind the walled garden's gates, which were awarded the Premier Prize for ironwork at the 1914 Brussels Exhibition.

+There is a brass plaque over the house's front entrance to bless anyone who keeps the house safe and to curse anyone who harms it, which was installed in 1752.